There is one fundamental difference between traditional DNA sequencing and NGS sequencing used for Olink Explore readout.

 To summarize: Olink counts known sequences, and the number of counts are directly linked to the protein concentration.

-First the BCL file which is then translated to a COUNTS file which in turn results in the NPX file that contains the protein concentration results.
+From the NGS instrument the following files are generated: First the BCL file which is then translated to a COUNTS file which in turn results in the NPX file that contains the protein concentration results.
 The BCL contains proprietary information regarding the molecular design.

 For Olink explore products with NGS readout Olink only delivers the NPX data.